Originally published on 11/9/2020. Last updated on 2/6/23

 Allysha Shin, a registered nurse from Los Angeles who has been abused by patients herself, says some hospitals have accepted workplace violence as an inevitability: “It is expected that you are going to get beat up from time to time.”

 At a medical center in Cleveland, security guards regularly confiscate dangerous weapons like knives and guns from patients and visitors, says a 2019 report from Kaiser Health News.
 And according to OSHA, “In 2013, 80 percent of serious violent incidents reported in healthcare settings were caused by interactions with patients.”

-Detectable threats include the presence of drawn weapons, fallen, injured and incapacitated persons, no-show or absent personnel (including security officers missing from their posts), trespassers, and more.
+When IntelliSee is installed on security cameras, hospitals can identify threats with real-time alerts, setting off an automated process that allows security personnel to do what they do best—take action.
+Detectable threats include the presence of drawn guns, fallen or incapacitated persons, no-show or absent personnel (including security officers missing from their posts), loitering, trespassers, vehicles, and more.